Sagebox/Sagebox-rs/README.md

 Sagebox manages its own environment, so you don't have to keep track of any of the controls or widgets that are launched, unless you want to.

-## Designed to stay out of the way of your code

-Sagebox can be added to existing Rust code without changing its structure or setup—and you don’t need to write a “Sagebox program” to start using it.
-It works with native Rust types (like `i32`, `f32`, `(i32,i32)`) and integrates cleanly alongside other libraries, including other GUIs.

 ## Quick Examples (Sagebox in a Nutshell)

 If you want some quick controls such as buttons, sliders, or some text widgets, etc., you typically use controls in two lines of code: one line to define the control, and one line to use it.